pongstorn-AMD/aocl-data-analytics/doc/svm/svm_intro.rst

          * Number of support vectors per class (:cpp:enumerator:`da_svm_n_support_vectors_per_class`).
 Vector of size :math:`(n_{\mathrm{class}},\,)`.

          * Support vectors (:cpp:enumerator:`da_svm_support_vectors`): The subset of training samples that lie on or within the margin.
 Matrix of size :math:`(n_{\mathrm{support\_vectors}},\, n_{\mathrm{features}})`.

          * Bias (intercept) (:cpp:enumerator:`da_svm_bias`): The bias term in the decision function.
 Vector of size :math:`(n_{\mathrm{class}}-1,\,)`.

          * Dual coefficients (:cpp:enumerator:`da_svm_dual_coef`): :math:`\alpha` in the dual problem.
 Weights assigned to each support vector, reflecting their importance in defining the optimal decision boundary.
 Matrix of size :math:`(n_{\mathrm{support\_vectors}},\, n_{\mathrm{class}}-1)`.

          * Indexes to support vectors (:cpp:enumerator:`da_svm_idx_support_vectors`).
 Vector of size :math:`(n_{\mathrm{support\_vectors}},\,)`.

          * Number of iterations (:cpp:enumerator:`da_svm_n_iterations`).
 In this context it counts the number of SMO subproblems solved, for each classifier.
 Vector of size :math:`(n_{\mathrm{classifiers}},\,)`.

-         * Some solvers provide extra information. :cpp:enumerator:`da_svm_rinfo`, when available, contains the info[100] array with the following values:
+         * Some solvers provide extra information. :cpp:enumerator:`da_result_::da_rinfo`, when available, contains the info[100] array with the following values:

            * info[0]: number of rows in the input matrix,